rdlf0/comment-released-prs-action/README.md

 ```

 ## Posted comment
-The default comment (if `comment-body` is not set) posted to the PRs will look like this:
+The default comment (if `comment-body` parameter is not set) posted to the PRs will look like this:
 ![comment-preview](https://github.com/rdlf0/comment-released-prs-action/blob/master/assets/comment-preview.png)

-## License
+# License
 The scripts and documentation in this project are released under the [MIT License](https://github.com/rdlf0/comment-released-prs-action/blob/master/LICENSE)